Last updated on 19th August 2019

 Where are the general access computers?

 There are lots of computer rooms dotted around the university and many departments have their own computing facilities.
 There is a list of all open access computer rooms on the CIS website here.
 You can find out how many computers are free in a particular room by looking at this page.
+St John’s has a computer room which can be accessed from the courtyard between the Dining Hall and access to Leech Hall.
+Top Tip!
+The computer room window gives my personal favourite view of the Bailey 🙂

 I need to use a particular piece of computer equipment where can I find out which computer rooms have it?

 You can use the CIS room search to find out which rooms have which pieces of equipment, such as colour printers and scanners.
+There is a printer in the John’s Computer Room.
+Printers in Etchells House and outside the finance office are not available for student use.

 When should I start looking for a house?

 You don’t need to start looking for a house until the second week of Epiphany term.
 Although you may want to start thinking about who you want to live with before this.
+You can speak to the Assistant Senior Tutor, Welfare officer or Livers’ Out officer if you are worried about housing.

 Where can I get advice about house hunting?